Search

 Carers’ support drop-in

-It is open to everyone – regardless of whether they have a connection with the hospice or not.
-It provides the opportunity to chat with the Support Team; meet other carers to share experiences; enjoy a complementary therapy and access information about local carer support services.
-Demonstrations and presentations about everything from first aid to flower arranging are often also included.
+It is open to everyone – regardless of whether you have a connection with the hospice or not.
+It provides the opportunity to chat with the Support Team; meet other carers to share experiences and advice; and to take some precious time for yourself.

 • image/svg+xml